dvicencio/plus1_frame_sequence_reader/README.md

 This method is applied to each gene in the Saccharomyces cerevisiae's genome file until the last gene in the file has been read by the program.

 # Genome File Specifications and Edition
-Genome files are usually represented in a [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
+Genome files are usually represented in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
 However, slight changes to the file have to be done in order to run the code as intended.
-Such changes are:
+Such changes are (the following changes could be done using a text editor or the command line):
+* Remove all line breaks in the file
+* Add the characters "???" before every start codon
+* Add a line break before every ">" symbol to separate each gene
+note: some symbols are found in between the gene information which where edited indicidually, approx 7